Immigrant advocates, congressional Dems press Biden for permanent protections

 “I get to call him my husband,” she said.
 “Unfortunately, this country calls him undocumented.”

-The post Immigrant advocates, congressional Dems press Biden for permanent protections appeared first on Rhode Island Current.
+The post Immigrant advocates, congressional Dems press Biden for permanent protections appeared first on SC Daily Gazette.